Guides

 Red Dead Redemption 2: DX12 or Vulkan Graphics API?

-Red Dead Redemption 2 lets you choose between Vulkan and DirectX 12 in the advanced graphics section.
+Red Dead Redemption 2 lets you choose between Vulkan and DirectX 12 in the advanced graphics.
 By default, the former is selected, and choosing the latter requires you to unlock the advanced section.
 Vulkan produces similar averages as DX12, but vastly superior lows thanks to the reduced CPU overhead.

-Since CPU overhead plays a part in upscaling gains, we observed that Vulkan also delivers smoother 1% frametimes with DLSS and FSR enabled.
+Since CPU overhead plays a part in upscaling, we observed that Vulkan also delivers smoother 1% frametimes with DLSS and FSR enabled.
 We’re talking about gains of up to 30% or more which can drastically alter (improve) your experience.
+Ergo, stick to Vulkan.

 Texture Quality & Anisotropic Filtering